Dental Implant Surgery

-After dental implant surgery, do not disturb the wound.
+Do not disturb the wound.
 Avoid rinsing, spitting, or touching the wound on the day of surgery.
-There will be a metal healing abutment protruding through the gingival (gum) tissue.
+Sometimes there will be a metal healing abutment protruding through the gingival (gum) tissue.

-Some bleeding or redness in the saliva is normal for 24 hours.
-Excessive bleeding (your mouth fills rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes.
-If bleeding continues profusely, please call for further instructions.
+Some bleeding or redness in the saliva is normal for a few days.
+Excessive bleeding (your mouth fills up rapidly with blood) can be controlled by biting on a gauze pad placed directly on the bleeding wound for 30 minutes at a time.
+If bleeding continues please call for further instructions.

 Swelling is a normal occurrence after surgery.
 It will typically maximize in 24 hours.
 To minimize swelling, apply an ice bag, or a plastic bag, or a towel filled with ice on the cheek in the area of surgery.
 Apply the ice intermittently, as much as possible, for the first 24 hours.
 The ice should be applied for 20 minutes and removed for 20 minutes.
 Be careful not to nap with the ice left in place.